a-rashid-saaka/Jira-Service-Management/README.md

 <h4>II.
 Click on "Create"</h4>

- Click the Create button on the Jira dashboard (typically at the top right of the page).
+ Click the Create button on the Jira dashboard (typically at the top of the page).

 <h4>III.
 Fill in Ticket Details</h4>